 To use the compiler, at a minimum, a single XSD or WSDL source file must be provided along with at least one set of encoding rules and a target output language.
-The current version of XBinder supports the generation of C (-c), C+ + (-cpp), C# (-csharp), or Java (-java) source code and the generation of code to encode/decode to/from XML (-xml), DOM (-dom), or JSON (-json).
+The current version of XBinder supports the generation of C (-c), C+ + (-cpp), C# (-csharp), or Java (-java) source code and the generation of code to encode/decode to/from XML (-xml), DOM (-dom), JSON (-json), or EXI (-exi).